antmicro/embench-tester/README.md

 source env/conda/bin/activate embench-tester
 ./install.sh
 ```
-Install script will install modified version of litex as well as
+Install script will install modified version of litex in conda env,
-it'll install ghdl and ghdl-yosys-plugin from source.
+also GHDL and GHDL-yosys-plugin will be installed in conda env.
+This should not modify existing installations.

 It will install required repositories to curent directory.